|Designer, Interviews, Yachts|

 “It starts with one person’s imagination…”

-Recently I had the great pleasure to have a cyber sit down with Dickie Bannenberg – managing director of Bannenberg & Rowell – the superyacht design company with a magnificent portfolio of more than 200 mega yachts founded by his father Jon in the beginning of the 60’s.
+Recently I had a cyber sit down with Dickie Bannenberg – managing director of Bannenberg & Rowell – the superyacht design company with a magnificent portfolio of more than 200 mega yachts founded by his father Jon in the beginning of the 60’s.
 “Before Bannenberg, yacht design did not really exist as a distinct occupation.
 Naval architects designed what they hoped were efficient and good-looking hulls and left the shipyard to complete the interior.”
 Do you hear the waves and smell the sea water coming from your desktop?
 Enjoy!

 How did you first get in touch with yacht design?